staticvariablejames/ChooseYourOwnLump/README.md

 1.0.1
 -----

-Funcionally equivalent states are no longer generated multiple times;
+Functionally equivalent states are no longer generated multiple times;
 for example,
 instead of generating a state with 500 grandmas and Rigidel on the ruby slot and another state with 300 grandmas and Rigidel on the diamond slot,